groundlight/edge-endpoint/load-testing/README.md

 Most configuration of the load testing scripts is done in [config.py](./config.py).
 * `ENDPOINT_URL` is the url of the edge endpoint that you've set up.
 This will follow the format `http://<ip of host machine>:<exposed edge-endpoint-service port>`.
-* `GROUNDLIGHT_API_TOKEN` is your Groundlight api token.
-It can also be set as an environment variable.
-If set in `config.py`, that value will override the environment variable.
 * `DETECTOR_NAME` is the name of the detector that you've configured.
 * `DETECTOR_QUERY` is the query of the detector that you've configured.
 * `IMAGE_PATH` is the path to the image that the client processes will submit to the endpoint as part of load testing.
 To avoid resizing by the inference server, this should ideally be a 256x256 image.
 By default, this points to `dog_resized_256x256.jpeg`.